tomansley/SimpliListViews/README.md

 ## Examples
 A number of example lightning pages have been created to showcase the different configuration options available.
 The following examples can be seen as tabs in the Simpli List View app.
-* List Views Example 1 - displays all available widgets as well as all list views.
+* Everything Example - displays all available list views with all available widgets.
-* List Views Example 2 - displays list views with no widgets except header text.
+* Admin Example - displays list views useful for admins.
+This includes a list of debug logs highlighting metadata list views.
-* List Views Example 3 - displays list views with no widgets or header text.
-The simplest it gets!
+* List Views Example - displays all list views for the Simpli List Views app.
+A capability type approach!
-* List Views Example 4 - displays only those list view objects that have been specified at the page layout level.
+* Locked Down Example - displays only those list view objects that have been specified at the page layout level.
-* List Views Example 5 - displays a more mobile centric view with all widgets removed.
+* Multi Component Example - displays the list view component along with other standard SFDC components.
-* List Views Example 6 - displays the list view component along with other standard SFDC components.
+* 2 List Views Example - displays two list view components next to each other and passes data between them based on selections.
-* List Views Example 7 - displays two list view components next to each other.
-Useful for related information viewing.
+* 3 List Views Example - displays three list view components and passes data between them based on selections.

 ## Configuration
 There are 3 different levels of configuration that are available in the app.</p>